mpv33/flipkart-clone-frontend/README.md

 - **Shopping Cart**: Allows users to add products to their cart, update quantities, and remove items.
 - **Checkout Process**: Guides users through a seamless checkout process, including address selection and payment.
 - **Payment Integration**: Supports payment via Paytm, allowing users to securely complete transactions.
-- **Order History**: Displays a history of past orders for each user.
-- **Admin Dashboard**: Offers administrators the ability to manage products, categories, users, and orders.

 ## Technologies Used